success-wq/custom-report-widget/README.md

 ## Troubleshooting

-**Dashboard won't connect:**
+**Dashboard won't load or shows errors:**
-- Verify Apps Script is deployed as "Web app" with "Anyone" access
+- Verify your Apps Script URL is correctly hardcoded in `script.js` line 3
-- Check that your Apps Script URL is correct
+- Check that Apps Script is deployed as "Web app" with "Anyone" access
-- Make sure your Google Sheet has the correct column headers
+- Open browser console (F12) to check for specific errors

 **Data not showing:**
 - Ensure your sheet has data in rows 2 and below (row 1 is headers)